3 Christmas Traditions That Are More Fun Thanks to Cars

 Traveling to see family

 In the early 19th century, travel was much slower than it is now.
 According to teachushistory.org, “With a good horse, it took from four to six days, depending on the weather, to travel from Boston to New York.”
 Fortunately, it’s much easier nowadays to travel to see family for the holidays.
-Thanks to modern modes of transportation, you can now drive from Ohio to Alabama in one day’s time!
+Thanks to modern modes of transportation, you can now drive from Ohio to Alabama for your Christmas tradition in one day’s time!